drevops/vortex/README.md

 ## Support

-We provide paid support for DrevOps:
+We provide paid support for DrevOps scaffold:

 - New and existing project onboarding
 - Support plans with SLAs